 Tooth decay is caused by sugar-feeding germs known as mutans streptococcus.
 When your child consumes too many sugary foods and drinks, their teeth attract the bacteria, which in turn, produce acids that destroy the teeth’ protective layer (enamel) by stripping away its calcium.
 Along with plaque – the yellowish film that sticks to teeth – the bacteria attacks the surface of the tooth, causing it to collapse and result in a cavity.

+We provide complete pediatric dentistry services to children of all ages.
 Bring your child to Hollywood Dental and Orthodontics dentist, we can help with their dental needs.
 During the comprehensive dental checks, the dentist would be able to detect the presence of plaque and tartar and administer proper cleaning techniques to remove them before they develop into cavities.
-Should the dentist detect the early onset of small cavities, they can be treated using minimally invasive techniques like regular filling.
+Should the pediatric dentist detect the early onset of small cavities, they can be treated using minimally invasive techniques like regular filling.

 Another prevalent dental ailment affecting young children is that of gum disease.
 Gum disease refers to the inflammation of the gingiva or soft tissue surrounding the teeth.
 Similar to cavities, the inflammation is also caused by plaque and bacteria, when they grow and spread below the gum line.
 Left untreated, early-stage gum disease (gingivitis) can advance into periodontitis and severely damage your child’s tooth, thereby requiring extraction or leading to eventual tooth loss.